-5.5.1 Application - In addition to the rates of pay prescribed by this Award, eligible employees, as defined in clause 5.5.3(a), shall be entitled to occupational superannuation benefits, subject to the provisions of clause 5.5.
+5.4.1 Application - In addition to the rates of pay prescribed by this Award, eligible employees, as defined, will be entitled to Occupational Superannuation Benefits, subject to the provisions of clause 5.4.

-5.5.2 Contributions
+5.4.2 Contributions

 Amount - As from 1 January 2005 every employer shall contribute on behalf of each eligible employee an amount calculated at 9% of the employee's ordinary time earnings, into an approved fund, as defined in this clause.
 Each such payment of contributions shall be rounded off to the nearest ten (10) cents: